 I’ve been asking myself the same question for most of my adult life.
-Why wouldn’t a parent want to protect their child, particularly if they were dealing with physical problems?
-We should want to protect our children, so their lives are made easier with whatever they’re dealing with.
+Why wouldn’t a parent want to protect their child?
+We should want to protect our children, so their lives are made easier.
+It’s our job.

 In an ideal world, all parents would protect their children, but we’re not in an ideal world and it’s not what all parents do.
 It took me many years to work that out.
 How parents interact with their children depends on how they cope with their own lives.
 I assumed in my naivety, it was a given.

 From my own experience, when we don’t have someone to look out for us, we either change things for ourselves, or we accept our fate as it is.